Workers Compensation EMR

 Support from company management.

 Every program needs management support to become successful.
-A display of support from the company leaders encourages compliance and support from employees.
+A display of company leaders’ support encourages compliance and employee support.

 Create a written policy and procedures.